SusheendharVijay/Odin/README.md

-# Odin
+# The Odin Project
-Projects and other stuff from the wonderful Odin Project
+Projects and other stuff from the wonderful [Odin Project](https://www.theodinproject.com)